CKs-Technology-News/PrivacyTools/README.md

 Alternatives that work similar:
+- [Aardwolf](https://github.com/Aardwolf-Social/aardwolf) – Powering connected social communities with open software.
 - [Bastyon](https://bastyon.com/index) – Claims to be censor and surveillance free.
 First Fully Decentralized Social Network on Blockchain.
-- [Hey.Café](https://hey.cafe/) – Hey.Café is a new social network designed to be simple and fast.
+- [Hey.Café](https://hey.cafe/) – A new social network designed to be simple and fast.
 When you join you can create new conversations and join communities that we call cafés based on your interests.
 - [Koo](https://info.kooapp.com/who-we-are/) – Indians version of Twitter which allows to self-verify real users using their government-issued biometric identification number.
+- [Kibou](https://git.cybre.club/kibouproject/kibou) – A lightweight federated social networking server based on open protocols.
+It is written in Rust, utilizes Rocket as it's web framework and Diesel as it's database driver.
+- [lotide](https://github.com/jatanassian/lotide) – Acts like Link Aggregator and Social Network.
 - [PostPlaza](https://www.postplaza.io/) – Decentralized social media.
 - [Podium](https://apps.apple.com/us/app/podium-web3-town-square/id1619938117) – Web3, Decentralized, open source, ad-free, free speech community network.
 - [Retribute](https://retribute.me/) – A Community Wealth Sharing Platform.